-I am Parijat Chakrabarti, a multidisciplinary social scientist whose research and practice examines how we organize economic life and innovation systems to sustain long-term social and ecological well-being.
+I am Parijat Chakrabarti, a multidisciplinary scholar-practitioner whose research and practice examines how to organize economic life and design innovation systems for social and ecological well-being.

 I am currently a postdoctoral fellow at the Erb Institute at the University of Michigan, Ann Arbor, having previously completed my PhD in Sociology from Princeton University.
-Drawing on 24 months of fieldwork in Kenya and blending multi-sited ethnography, in-depth interviews, original survey data, and analysis of large-scale platform log data, my doctoral work documents how efforts to digitize Nairobi’s food markets transformed the social-ecological system of moving food from farm to table with unanticipated consequences for small farmers and retailers.
-This body of work has been supported by an NSF Doctoral Dissertation Grant and has won several awards including two Best Dissertation Paper Awards from the Academy of Management.
+Drawing on 24 months of fieldwork in Kenya and blending multi-sited ethnography, in-depth interviews, original survey data, and analysis of large-scale platform log data, my doctoral work documents how efforts to digitize Nairobi’s markets transformed the social-ecological system of moving food from farm to table in unexpected ways.
+This body of work has won several major awards including National Science Foundation grants and two Best Dissertation Paper Awards from the Academy of Management.
 See my research page for more details.

-My doctoral work has led me to become interested in the strategies that organizations use to tackle complex social problems (such as driving food systems change).
-Even when well-meaning, standard management approaches are often inadequate for making sense of and managing social problems with complex interdependencies.
-Yet, these kinds of “wicked” problems— climate change, entrenched inequality, and political polarization among them— are among our most pressing concerns.
-Building on rigorous research, I develop organizational theory and practical strategies to inform how scholars and practitioners work to drive systems change for a more sustainable and humane economy.
+My doctoral work led me to become interested in the strategies that we use to tackle complex social and environmental problems (such as driving food systems change or connecting available climate funding with the programs and projects that need it most).
+Even when well-meaning, standard management approaches are often inadequate for making sense of and managing "wicked" problems with complex interdependencies.

 Beyond research, I am interested in art and photography as a way of communicating.